Terry Waite: Captivity and release

-Release and after
+Release and afterwards

-Following his release he was elected a fellow commoner at Trinity Hall, Cambridge where he wrote his first book, Taken on Trust, an account of his captivity in Lebanon.
+Following his release, he was elected a fellow commoner at Trinity Hall, Cambridge where he wrote his first book, Taken on Trust (1994), a memoir of his captivity in Lebanon.
 It became a best-seller in the UK and internationally.

-Waite decided to devote himself to study, writing, lecturing and humanitarian activities.
+Waite decided to devote himself to studying, writing, lecturing and humanitarian activities.
 His second book, Footfalls in Memory, a further meditation on his captivity in Lebanon, was published in the UK in 1995 and also became a best-seller.
 His most recent book, published in October 2000, Travels with a Primate, is a humorous account of his journeys with his former boss, Robert Runcie.
 Waite has also contributed articles to many journals and periodicals, ranging from Reader's Digest to the Kipling Journal, and has also supplied articles and forewords to many books.